Learning from small datasets

 Best-in-class AI algorithms depend on very large amounts of representative training data.
 This can be up to 100 million items and all too often this amount of data is simply not available.
 However, small datasets can lead to unreliable outcomes.
 It is therefore important to develop algorithms that can deal with this.

-AI on small datasets
+Contact us about AI on small datasets

 We offer various methods on how to effectively deal with small datasets.
 These include, transfer learning, online learning, and using high-fidelity models to generate simulated data.
 All this reduces the need for training data.